uparcelchengz/uparcelapp/docs/Introduction.md

 ## About MHXL PTE.
 LTD (uParcel)

 **MHXL PTE.
-LTD.** (registered in Singapore as MXHL Pte Ltd, UEN 201419692G) is the technology company behind **uParcel**, a 24/7 on-demand courier platform that has been operating since July 2014.
+LTD.** (registered in Singapore as MXHL Pte Ltd, UEN 201419692G) is the technology company behind **uParcel**, a 24/7 on-demand courier platform that has been operating since 2015.

 ### Company Information